Outerbeast/SC-Half-Life-2-Weapons/README.md

 ### By using this pack, you agree to the following terms:

-- Have fun with the weapons
-- Provide credit for usage
+- Do not redistribute anything used in this pack under a different name, under monetisation, or with modified source code
 - Report bugs and issues if you find them.
 Do not keep them secret
-- Do not redestribute anything used in this pack under a different name, under monetisation, or with modified source code
+- Provide credit for usage
+- Have fun with the weapons

 <details>
 <summary>- I agree to these terms, gibe da waepons nao</summary>